Azure/k8s-infra/docs/proposals/generic-reconciler.md

 While not perfect the `description` field could also be reviewed to inform based on matching for certain strings, however, how viable that is accross different RPs is currently unknown.

-### How to expose this information on generated CRD structs?
+### Exposing this information on generated CRD structs

 The `autogen` code would read the `swagger` spec and generate the CRD struct based off the information extracted adding `tags` and kubebuilder annotations to store the additional information on the struct which can then be used by the generic reconciler and validator.

 Here is a rough example for `ResourceGroup` -> [Run here on goplayground](https://play.golang.org/p/v9wufOCfWJu)